apache/kylin/website/docs/operations/system-operation/cli_tool/rollback.md

 - `dectect port available failed` -> Failure to detect user ports requires shutting down the service nodes of the cluster.
 - `check storage data available failed` -> Failed to detect resource file, user can use `--skip-check-data` parameter to force rollback。
 - `restore current metadata failed, please restore the metadata database manually` -> The metadata rollback fails, and overwriting with the current backup also fails.
 Manual intervention is required to solve the problem.
 This situation must be handled carefully to avoid loss of metadata.
-- The rollback scope of the rollback tool does not include historical recommendations and projects manually deleted by the user
+- The rollback scope of the rollback tool does not include historical recommendations and projects manually deleted by the user.

 ### Appendix {#appendix}